CshCyberhawks/SwoLib/README.md

 # SwoLib

-FRC team 2875 Cyberhawks open source Java/Kotlin library
+FRC team 2875 Cyberhawks open source Java/Kotlin library.
+The library is written in Kotlin; however, thanks to Kotlin's perfect Java interoperation, it can be used (without any extra effort) in Java projects as well.